AdobeDocs/developer-distribute/src/pages/guides/getting_started.md

 ### Listing Details

-This is where you enter your new listing metadata in five tabs: General, Localizations, Media, Tags and Services.All mandatory fields are marked with an asterisk.
-“Add a version” helper text reminds developer that a version is also needed the first time a listing is published.
+This is where you enter your new listing metadata in five tabs: General, Localizations, Media, Tags and Services.
+All mandatory fields are marked with an asterisk.
+“Add a version” helper text reminds you that a version is also needed the first time a listing is published.

 ![Screenshot of the listing details page with a form to edit the plugin information](../images/Listing_Details_new_listing.png)

 **Published Listing** - Clicking the upper right **Edit** button on a published, approved or retracted "Listing Details" page will enable editing of your metadata.
-Note the Published status has a "– editing" suffix and all edited fields are highlighted with a “Changed” box.
+Note, the "Published" status has a "– editing" suffix and all edited fields are highlighted with a “Changed” box.

 ![Screenshot of a form with the same options as before publishing](../images/Listing_Details_published_listing.png)

 ### Versions

-This section of the listing details can be found in the left side nav and allows you to **Add** a new version or click on existing versions to manage them.
+This section of the listing details can be found in the left side navigation and allows you to **Add** a new version or click on existing versions to manage them.

 **Add New Version** - This view allows you to add your specific version data, including your plugin package file in the "General" tab, your release notes in the "Localizations" tab and your screenshots/videos in the "Media" tab.